infiniteflight/infiniteflight-docs/manual/installing-the-app/iOS.md

 ---
 id: iOS
 title: Installing on iOS
-meta: See device requirements and how to install Infinite Flight on iOS
+meta: See device requirements and how to install Infinite Flight on iOS.
 ---

 # Installing on iOS